iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 https://v3.market.iex.ec.

-This is possible to process a cloud coin analysis
+This is possible to process a cloud coin analysis from the marketplace,
-You only need the dataset and dapp addresses deployed just created, the markeplace is able to find the corresponding orders.
+You only need the fill in the dataset and the dapp addresses you just created and deployed, the marketplace is able to find the corresponding orders behind the scene.
 The corresponding addresses were given by **iexec app deploy** and **iexec dataset deploy** command

 ![buy a analysis](images/buy.png)